Alwyn Torenbeek: 1975 accident

 In 1975, while waiting for a truck to reverse into a ramp to load horses for a charity race meeting, Torenbeek bent down to unlock one of the pins on the truck's livestock crate before it had completely come to a stop.
 The driver kept reversing and the rear of the truck struck Torenbeek's head, crushing it between the back of the truck and the ramp.
 Torenbeek's skull broke in three places, his ear drums burst and bled from the mouth, eyes and ears.
 Torenbeek was assisted into another vehicle which rushed to meet the ambulance which had been dispatched from Theodore to transfer Torenbeek to Rockhampton.

 In a 2013 interview on Conversations, Torenbeek told Richard Fidler that he believed that he had several out-of-body experiences immediately following the accident.
 He claimed to remember watching himself lying in the back of the ambulance, with his wife by his side, and recalled conversations that took place between his wife and the paramedics.
-Torenbeek also claimed that he was reunited with his late father who had passed away several years earlier, and that they sat together during the ambulance journey.
+Torenbeek also claimed that he was reunited with his late father who had died several years earlier, and that they sat together during the ambulance journey.